-Concurrent and Hortonworks are teaming up to streamline enterprise application
+Concurrent and Hortonworks are teaming up to streamline enterprise application development of data

 -centric applications.
 The strategic partnership was announced Tuesday.